eventsauce-symfony/eventsauce-bundle/README.md

                 - barBus
 ```

-Defining the consumer is as follows
+Defining the message consumer is as follows

 ```php
 use EventSauce\EventSourcing\MessageConsumer;
 use Andreo\EventSauceBundle\Attribute\AsMessageConsumer;